qemacs/qemacs/qe-manual.md

 Note: removing `..` may have adverse side effects if the parent directory specified is a symbolic link.

+Note: source can start inside the destination array.

 ### `int check_fcall(const char32_t *str, int i);`